Erectile dysfunction (ED)

 How to talk about erectile dysfunction (ED) with a new partner

 If you’re single and getting back out there, while also dealing with prostate cancer, the world of dating can feel like a lot to handle.
-One question often comes up—and that’s if you should tell a new partner about erectile dysfunction, or if you’re using erection pills.
+One question that often comes up is if you should tell a new partner about your erectile dysfunction, or that you’re using erection pills.

 The short answer: it’s really up to you and your comfort level, and you have options to help you make a decision.